twisted/twisted/docs/projects/core/howto/constants.rst

         POST = NamedConstant()
         DELETE = NamedConstant()

 Only direct subclasses of ``Names`` are supported (i.e., you cannot subclass ``METHOD`` to add new constants the collection).

 Given this definition, constants can be looked up by name using attribute access on the ``METHOD`` object:

 .. code-block:: console

     >>> METHOD.GET
     <METHOD=GET>
     >>> METHOD.PUT
     <METHOD=PUT>
     >>>

-If it's necessary to look up constants based on user input of some sort, a safe way to do it is using ``lookupByName`` :
+If it's necessary to look up constants from a string (e.g. based on user input of some sort), a safe way to do it is using ``lookupByName`` :

 .. code-block:: console

     >>> METHOD.lookupByName('GET')
     <METHOD=GET>
     >>> METHOD.lookupByName('__doc__')